 IV.
 Judicial Branch

 Docket Sheets/Case Information: The Virginia Judiciary provides online Case Status and Information databases that allow you to look up case information for most Virginia courts.
-Most Circuit courts not listed provide their own online systems, such as Alexandria City Circuit Court (case information is free; paid subscription required for document images) and Fairfax County Circuit Court (paid subscription required).
+Most Circuit courts not listed provide their own online systems, such as Alexandria City Circuit Court (case information is free; paid subscription required for document images) and Fairfax County Circuit Court (paid subscription required gets you docket sheets and judgments; you have to go to the Court for copies of other documents, and they have a 10 page per day limit).
 See the "Docket Sheets" for information about commercial online search systems.

 Court Rules: Virginia court rules are published in Virginia Rules Annotated(LexisNexis) and the "Rules of Virginia Supreme Court" volume at the end of the Code of Virginia (LexisNexis), which is also annotated.

 Fairfax County: The Fairfax County Circuit Court technically does not have local rules, but they do have the Fairfax Circuit Court Practice Manual published by the Fairfax County Bar Association.